BY GOLIATH J. DAVIS, Ph. D., Contributor

 My mother, like other working mothers, was engaged.
 She ensured I went to school each day and insisted I complete all homework assignments.
 However, her ability to assist with the assignments was limited by her limited educational experience.
 She entrusted me to the school, my teachers and the principal.
 She fully expected them to do their jobs.

 Like my mother and others from her era, mothers today are engaged.
 However, their engagement is often misunderstood and devalued.
 The system expects their failed products, i.e. poorly educated parents, to perform reading, math and science miracles.
-The extraordinary efforts many parents make feeding, clothing and preparing their children to meet the educational experts each day are not factored into the engagement equation; but they should be recognized and appreciated.
+The extraordinary efforts many parents make feeding, clothing and preparing their children to meet the educational experts each day are not factored into the engagement equation, but they should be recognized and appreciated.

 I am the product of a total institution (school) where the actors performed.
 They cared for the students, understood parental challenges and created an environment where failure was not an option.
 I continue to have the utmost respect for teachers.
 Like parents, teachers as a group are caring and engaged.
 Those who are not should never be allowed to overshadow the caring professionals.
 Likewise, engaged parents should be valued and never painted with the broad brush of non-engagement.

-To the extent we focus so strongly on parental failures, we neglect to effectively acknowledge the Pinellas School District’s dismal performance educating black children specifically and all children in general.
+To the extent we focus so strongly on parental failures, we neglect to effectively acknowledge the Pinellas School District’s dismal performance in educating black children specifically and all children in general.
 As evidenced by the Crowley and Bradley lawsuits, the achievement gap between white and black students speaks to the school district’s poor performance.
 Data provided by the district clearly indicates that while black children have been more severely impacted, as a group, white children are also failing to make significant learning gains.

-Prior to integration and busing, black children learned the three Rs (Reading, Writing and Arithmetic) in school facilities deemed inadequate and with outdated books and learning materials.
-Now, for some reason with updated facilities and state of the art teaching materials and methodologies, we cannot teach Johnny or Suzy to read.
+Prior to integration and busing, black children learned the three Rs (Reading, Writing, and Arithmetic) in school facilities deemed inadequate and with outdated books and learning materials.
+Now, for some reason, with updated facilities and state-of-the-art teaching materials and methodologies, we cannot teach Johnny or Suzy to read.

-Should parents consistently be singled out for blame or does the school district have a greater responsibility.
+Should parents consistently be singled out for blame, or does the school district have a greater responsibility?
 After all, we cannot mandate parental engagement, and more importantly, should a child be penalized for being born to parents who were previously failed by the system?

 If we are to overcome our educational crisis, every segment of our community, black, white, business, etc., must engage.
 South Pinellas County schools clearly illuminate the educational crisis for black children.
 Five elementary schools and far too many black children in middle and high schools in south Pinellas County are failing according to state measures.
-We can no longer afford to create magnet and other accelerated programs in south county schools for the economically advantaged while ignoring the disadvantaged masses.
+We can no longer afford to create magnet and other accelerated programs in South County schools for the economically advantaged while ignoring the disadvantaged masses.

-While some parents don’t engage, I believe the vast majority actively supports the education of their children.
+While some parents don’t engage, I believe the vast majority actively support the education of their children.
 We must recognize the extent to which the system has failed to educate generations of students who are now parents and lack the ability to tutor their children and the finances to pay for tutorial services.
 It’s incumbent upon the district to stop blaming their victims and accept responsibility for what they are educated, trained and mandated to do by the State Constitution—educate all of Florida’s children.